knowlml/ict4d-playbook/toolkits/software-and-apps-for-volunteers.md

 There have been some really great offline content packages created to suit different needs in the developing world.
-The folks at [WorldPossible](http://worldpossible.org/) have collected some of the best material into [their packages](http://dev.worldpossible.org/cgi/rachelmods.pl) as [USB drives](http://www.rachel.worldpossible.org/) and [Raspberry Pi webserver images](http://rachelfriends.org/previews/rachelpi_64EN/) which you should definitely check out.
+The folks at [WorldPossible](http://worldpossible.org/) have collected some of the best material into [their packages](http://dev.worldpossible.org/cgi/rachelmods.pl) as [USB drives](http://www.rachel.worldpossible.org/) and [Raspberry Pi](http://racheloffline.org/) which you should definitely check out.

 Other notable collections include the [World Computer Exchange - Computers for Girls listing](http://vickiniu.github.io/c4g-content/), and the [SolarSpell project](http://solarspell.org/).

-<div class="note"><h6>Peace Corps On-A-Stick</h6>
+<div class="note"><h6>Peace Corps on-a-Stick</h6>
-For Peace Corps' own offline content (which includes many of the below packages <bold>plus</bold> exclusive Peace Corps content such as language manuals, recipe books, and historical collections), check out the <a href="#">Peace Corps On-A-Stick project</a> which is available for download as a USB image.
+For Peace Corps' own offline content (which includes many of the below packages <bold>plus</bold> exclusive Peace Corps content such as language manuals, recipe books, and historical collections), check out the <a href="peacecorps.github.io/peace-corps-on-a-stick/">Peace Corps on-a-Stick project</a> which is available for download as a USB image.
 </div>

 - [Kiwix Portable Packages](http://download.kiwix.org/portable/) -- Requires the [Kiwix Reader](http://www.kiwix.org/) software or app -- contains a Gutenberg package, TED talks, Wikibooks, Wikinews, Wikipedia, Wikiquote, Wikisource, Wikispecies, Wikiversity, Wikivoyage, and Wiktionary.